-La Mama Access aims to engage community members who face challenges in accessing arts and cultural opportunities due to sociology-economic and environmental barriers.
-Please feel free to contact our Outreach and Community Engagement Producer, Myf Powell at firstname.lastname@example.org to discuss this further.
+La Mama Access aims to engage community members who face challenges in accessing arts and cultural opportunities due to socio-economic and environmental barriers.
+Please feel free to contact our Development and Pathways Manager, Myf Powell at firstname.lastname@example.org to discuss this further.

 La Mama is a Companion Card affiliate.
 Companion Card holders qualify for concession price tickets and a second ticket at no cost for their companion.
 Please select the respective options when booking online, or contact La Mama office at email@example.com or 03 9347 6948 (call or National Relay Service available), or inform Front of House that you are companion card holder to book tickets.

 Guide dogs and service animals are welcome at La Mama.
 Just let us know at point of booking and when you arrive at the theatre.
 We have water bowls for service animals at both our venues.

 You can contact La Mama through the National Relay Service on 13 36 77 and request 03 9347 6948

 Auslan Interpretation is offered for people who are d/Deaf and communicate using Australian Sign Language (Auslan).
 La Mama offers Auslan interpretation for a select number of performances and encourage artists to build in Auslan Interpreted performances into their season at La Mama.
 More information about Auslan interpreted shows will be on individual show pages and can be seen at the top of this page.

 During the performance, captions prepared from the script of the play, are displayed on a screen, enabling the audience to read what is being said, without obstructing the performance.
 There are two types of captioning: